thefoxandtheforest/thefoxandtheforest.github.io/_posts/2015-01-04-first-post.md

     }
     data.append(trace)
  ```
- Next we will create a layout.
-We will create a slider bar with values for each year examined.
-This is where we also give our visualization and title and indicate that our geographic layout will be limited to the scope of the USA.
+ Next we will create the Layout.
+The slider bar needs to be created along with the arguement to show only the trace for the year picked.
+The Layout is where we also give our visualization a title and indicate that our geographic layout will be limited to the scope of the USA.
+Note that this geographic scope is partly what presented an issue with troubleshooting the Longitude issue before.
+If the scope would have been set to global then it would have been easier to resolve the issue because I'd have seen that all of the parks would have been located somewhere in western China or Mongolia!

  ```python
 # create steps for sliders in layout